ceorron/cycle-bit-random-number-generator/README.md

 Because rcb-generator operates on a bit pattern, not on a value, this makes the generator highly scalable and reusable, unlike other shift/modulo generators/MT and random number generators in general.

+# C++ Differences

+Note that there are differences between the C and C++ versions (as of Feb 2020).

+The c++ version now has :
+optional automatic reseed (off by default) scalable internal count variable

+This means that the two version will produce differnt values after the reseed point (if reseed enabled), and/or if a non default internal count variable size is used.

 Please use and let me know what you think.

 Thanks